 Some facts about our assemblies that are sometimes forgotten or misunderstood:

 - The Assemblies are a crucial feature of our success.
 They are the main way we get whole school messages over and create the school’s very successful and often admired ethos and spirit.
 All the work done there, on a daily basis by the teachers, reinforces the standards, behaviours and attitudes we expect of students at our school.
-It is one of the main reasons why we have virtually no bullying, why we have a safe environment for students and why we are a school of choice for many parents out of our immediate school catchment area.
-This all takes energy, focus and – yes – time on a daily basis and must not be marginalized or fragmented because potential negative consequences for our school and its students, including a deterioration in overall standards, could follow.
+It is one of the main reasons why we have a safe environment for students and why we are a school of choice for many parents out of our immediate school catchment area.
+This all takes energy and focus and must not be marginalized or fragmented because potentially negative consequences for our school and its students, including a deterioration in overall standards, could follow.

 - Since becoming principal I have thought a great deal about our assemblies and there have been some significant modifications.
 However, my overall considered opinion is that they are of great value for establishing and maintaining this school’s very positive atmosphere and must continue to occur on a daily basis.